ShehabCE/shehabce.github.io/_posts/2021-09-21-Semantic-Versioning.markdown

 <h4>What is Semantic Versioning?</h4>

-It is a solution to a problem known in software management called "Dependency Hell" -- The bigger the system, the more packages needed to integrate in the ssytem.
-It is a set of rules to define how software should be versioned and how it should incremened based on the code changes.
+It is a solution to a problem known in software management called "Dependency Hell" -- The bigger the system, the more packages needed to integrate in the system.
+It is a set of rules to define how software should be versioned and how it should increment based on the code changes.

 <p align="center">MAJOR.MINOR.PATCH</p>